-- NASA Webinars to the Community Colleges where each of the three California NASA Centers will prepare two webinars each (six per year) on research topics that highlight the unique work of each center and are of interest to the community college faculty and students.
+- NASA Webinars to the Community Colleges where each of the three California NASA Centers will prepare webinars on research topics that highlight the unique work of each center and are of interest to the community college faculty and students.

 NASA Center Project Partners:

 - NASA Armstrong Flight Research Center, David Berger

 - NASA Jet Propulsion Center, Roslyn Soto

 NASA Press Release: This California Space Grant Consortium Community College project is one of 35 projects awarded by the NASA Office of Education for 2014 through 2016.
 For the August 13, 2014 NASA announcement, please click here.

 For More Information: